The Met Store Seated Female Nude Sculpture

 The Met Store Figure of a Parrot Sculpture The Met Store Figure of a Parrot Sculpture 402.95 USD Skilled metalworkers in India have for centuries created courtly objects of distinction in a variety of styles, materials, and techniques.
 One such brass object in the Museum's collection is in the shape of a graceful parrot (Indian, late 18th century), delicately perched on one leg, which may have been used as a finial.
 Our delightful parrot figure, crafted of hand- patinated bonded bronze, is based on the original brass parrot.

-The Met Store Head of a Youth Sculpture The Met Store Head of a Youth Sculpture 192.95 USD Our bonded bronze reproduction is based on a 1st-century A. D. Roman cast-bronze head that is now in the Israel Museum.
+The Met Store Head of a Youth Sculpture The Met Store Head of a Youth Sculpture 192.95 USD Our bonded bronze reproduction is based on a 1st-century CE Roman cast-bronze head that is now in the Israel Museum.
 Produced in cooperation with the Israel Museum, Jerusalem.